a-k-r-e-c-h/akrech-reverse-shell-listener/README.md

 <<<<<<<------------------------------------------------------------------------->>>>>>

-#akrech   ---a simple metasploit automated reverse-shell-listener tool written in bash.
+*akrech   ---a simple metasploit automated reverse-shell-listener tool written in bash.
-#this tool is made for time saving & day-to-day usage.
+*this tool is made for time saving & day-to-day usage.
-#metasploit has must be installed to ran this script on your machine.
+*metasploit has must be installed to ran this script on your machine.
-#found me on tweeter-- https://twitter.com/a_k_r_e_c_H
+*found me on tweeter-- https://twitter.com/a_k_r_e_c_H
-#download

 #!/bin/bash